memento-box/memento-box/README.md

 MailChimp has a [breakdown of when you should use which of their APIs](https://mailchimp.com/developer/transactional/guides/send-first-email/#transactional-vs-marketing-email).

-The following is a step-by-step guide for how MailChimp is integrated with this application.
+The following is a step-by-step guide for how MailChimp is integrated with this application and how you can implement it in your own instance.

 ## Marketing email (newsletter) setup using MailChimp